Ledger-Donjon/laserstudio/docs/conf_file.md

 ## Schema validation

-`yaml-language-server` at first line permits to use schema validation in your editor.
+The `yaml-language-server` directive at first line permits to use schema validation in your editor.
 Usage of schema is available [on JSON Schema](https://json-schema.org/).

-For Visual Studio Code, you can use the following extension: `redhat.vscode-yaml`
+In Visual Studio Code, you can use the following extension: `redhat.vscode-yaml` that uses the `yaml-language-server` to provide schema validation.

 This extension permits to give you a visual feedback on the correctness of your configuration file, and also a description about the instruments and their properties.